hahn-th/homematicip-rest-api/README.md

 # Examples #
 * list_devices.py - this file will list all (yet implemented) devices from your AP and will print some informations about them
+* list_groups.py this file will list all groups from your AP and will print some informations about them
 * show_firmware.py - this file shows current and available firmware versions of all devices

 # Implemented Stuff #